Spare (memoir): Veracity of claims

 Harry said that "Whatever the cause, my memory is my memory, it does what it does, gathers and curates as it sees fit, and there's just as much truth in what I remember and how I remember it as there is in so-called objective facts."

 In the book, Harry claimed that his stepmother Camilla had leaked details of her private conversation with his brother William to the press.
 Speaking to The Telegraph, sources close to Camilla mentioned that she was not behind the leak and was "furious" when she discovered that details of her first meeting with William were published in the press.
-She had discussed the meeting with her top aide Amanda MacManus whose husband, a media executive, shared the information with a former colleague, who in turn leaked the story to a newspaper.
+She had discussed the meeting with her aide Amanda MacManus whose husband, a media executive, shared the information with a former colleague, who in turn leaked the story to a newspaper.
 Camilla released a public statement at the time, announcing that MacManus had "resigned" following an investigation.
 In response to Harry's claim that Camilla had played "the long game" with "a campaign aimed at marriage, and eventually the crown," Camilla's son and Harry's stepbrother Tom Parker Bowles stated "I think change happens but I don't care what anyone says – this wasn't any sort of end game.
 She married the person she loved and this is what happened."
 The BBC's former royal correspondent Jennie Bond mentioned that she had tried to establish a relationship with Camilla but failed because Camilla stated that she had "no interest in cultivating a special relationship with any journalist."

 Speaking to The Sunday Times, a former royal aide called into question Harry's account of how he chose a Nazi costume for a party, as he was one of the people responsible for handling the fallout and had spoken to Harry at the time.
 He stated, "There was no mention to any advisers at the time that it was William and Kate's idea or they thought it was hilariously funny.
 That recollection did not exist at the time, contemporaneously."
 Another friend called Harry's claim "bullshit" and added that it had nothing to do with William and Catherine.
 In response to Harry's supposed resentment at not giving the best man speech at his brother's wedding reception, a close friend of the brothers said "Harry didn't want to be best man, he kept saying for months it should be Thomas and James because they were William's best mates."